fredagscafeen/web/README.md

 4. press green arrow to run

-(database needs to be set as well, use migrate)
+(database needs to be set as well, use migrate in Tools->Run manage.py Task)